NASA-AMMOS/aerie-ui/docs/DEVELOPER.md

 ## Start Development Server

 Run `npm run dev` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.
+Since we have observed some issues using [monaco-editor](https://microsoft.github.io/monaco-editor/) with the dev server on Firefox, we recommend using Chrome for development.

 ## Building For Production